semgrep/semgrep-docs/docs/semgrep-secrets/conceptual-overview.md

 Secrets scanning is **language-agnostic**.
 This means Semgrep Secrets can scan any language for secrets.
 :::

-To ensure that findings are high-signal, comprehensive, and easy for users to prioritize, a secrets scan performs the following:
+To ensure that findings are high-signal, comprehensive, and easy for users to prioritize, a Secrets scan performs the following:

 * Semantic analysis
 * Validation